MattHalloran/ReactGraphQLTemplate/README.md

 The code may specify specific versions of these dependencies.
 If that is the case, it is a good idea to ensure that the global packages are the same version (e.g. `yarn global add apollo@2.34.0`).
 Any dependency used in a `Dockerfile` or the `scripts` section of a `package.json` file should be global, so you can check these places.

-### 3. Configure VSCode
+### 3. Configure VSCode (Windows Only)
-The commands in this guide follow the Unix syntax.
-If you are using VSCode on Windows, the terminal will not support this syntax by default.
-To change the terminal:
+VSCode and Docker require additional setup on Windows, since you must use the Windows Subsystem for Linux (WSL).
+First, make sure the WSL status indicator can appear in VSCode:
+1. Open VSCode
+2. Right click the status bar, and make sure "Remote Host" is checked

+Next, make sure Docker's WSL integation uses the Ubuntu distro downloaded in step 1:
+1. Open Docker Desktop
+2. Go to Resources -> WSL Integration
+3. Select the Ubuntu distro
+4. Apply and restart

+The next steps should not be needed if you use WSL correctly.
+But if you end up changing things without using WSL, complete the following:
+1. Change the default terminal to support Unix commands:
     1. Enter `CTRL+SHIFT+P` to open the Command Palette
     2. Search and select `Terminal: Select Default Profile`
     3. Change the terminal to `Git Bash`

-You also need to make sure that the project's script files aren't converted to Windows line endings.
+2. Make sure that the project's script files aren't converted to Windows line endings.
 To accomplish this:
     1. Open a `Git Bash` terminal in VSCode (should be the default now)
     2. Enter `git config --global core.autocrlf false`.
 If you already downloaded the project, you may need to delete it and redownload.
 Alternatively, I'm sure you could find a script online that converts file line endings.

 ### 4. Download this repository
 In the directory of your choice, enter `git clone https://github.com/MattHalloran/ReactGraphQLTemplate`.
 On Windows, make sure this is done from an Ubuntu terminal in Windows Terminal.
 If the code is stored on the Windows file system, then docker will be **extremely** slow - and likely unusable.

+To open the project from the command line, enter `code <PROJECT_NAME>` from the directory you cloned in, or `code .` from the project's directory.

 ### 5. Install packages
 1. `cd ReactGraphQLTemplate`